 Last but not least, it is important for me to clarify that the analogy of a Koosh falls flat insofar as it teaches us to look and see gender.
 Much of our experience of gender is within us and can only be discerned by asking.
 You may read all kinds of traits that make you think someone is one gender, but you will not be able to see what is inside of that person unless you ask.
 Remember that who we are is not something that can be seen from the outside.

 - Thanks to Ovid for recommending the Gender Wheel as a related (but different) resource.
-I’ll blog about that soon!
+I blogged about that seperately!

 - Also want to note that I first experienced the Koosh in an exercise about identity during Doing Our Own Work: An Anti-racism Seminar for White People, though I have repurposed it here to address the complexity of gender specifically.